Scoring Strategic Agents: Signaling without the intermediary

 \subsection{Linear equilibrium characterization}

 In the signaling game, (pure) strategies are defined as follows.
-Let $T$ denote the support of $(\h, \g)$.
-This set $T$ is the sender's type space.
-A distortion strategy for the sender is a map

-which assigns a distortion vector to each sender type.
-A decision strategy for the receiver is a map
+Let $T$ denote the support of $(\h, \d)$.
+A distortion strategy for the sender is a map $d \colon T \to \R^k$, which assigns a distortion vector to each sender type.
+A decision strategy for the receiver is a map $y \colon \R^k \to \R$, which assigns a decision to each feature vector.